nytimes/drone-gke/DOCS.md

 `drone-gke` requires a Google service account and uses its [JSON credential file][service-account] to authenticate.

 This must be passed to the plugin under the target `token`.
+If provided in base64 format, the plugin will decode it internally.

 The plugin infers the GCP project from the JSON credentials (`token`) and retrieves the GKE cluster credentials.